zaphoyd/heat_diffusion/readme.txt

 2012-02-26 Update
 - Added JACOBI, GAUSS-SEIDEL, and SOR (successive over-relaxation) solvers for 1D, 2D, and 3D.
+- All three new solvers should work with periodic boundary conditions, non-cubic domains, and the constant source term.
+Those features have not been extensively tested.

 Examples:
 3D simulation long enough to show a nice average iterations spread: